-201 EXPLORING MUSIC: BACH TO ROCK Prerequisite: 3400:210.
-Non-music majors are exposed to musical experiences which help them develop skills in understanding and evaluating music as it reflects and defines American culture.
-This course can be used to satisfy the General Education Humanities requirement.
+201 EXPLORING MUSIC: BACH TO ROCK 3 credits Prerequisite: 3400:210.
+Non-music majors are exposed to musical experiences that help them develop skills in understanding and evaluating music as it reflects and defines American culture.
+This course can be used to satisfy the General Education humanities requirement.